-Table 13-2 (Cont.)
+Table 14-2 (Cont.)
 Flow Control Parameters

-Attribute Description Flow Maximum The maximum number of messages per second for a producer that is experiencing a threshold condition.
-If a producer is not currently limiting its flow when a threshold condition is reached, the initial flow limit for that producer is set to Flow Maximum.
-If a producer is already limiting its flow when a threshold condition is reached (the flow limit is less than Flow Maximum), then the producer will continue at its current flow limit until the next time the flow is evaluated.
-Once a threshold condition has subsided, the producer is not permitted to ignore its flow limit.
-If its flow limit is less than the Flow Maximum, then the producer must gradually increase its flow to the Flow Maximum each time the flow is evaluated.
-When the producer finally reaches the Flow Maximum, it can then ignore its flow limit and send without limiting its flow.
-Flow Minimum The minimum number of messages per second for a producer that is experiencing a threshold condition.
-This is the lower boundary of a producer's flow limit.
-That is, WebLogic JMS will not further slow down a producer whose message flow limit is at its Flow Minimum.
-Flow Interval An adjustment period of time, defined in seconds, when a producer adjusts its flow from the Flow Maximum number of messages to the Flow Minimum amount, or vice versa.
-Flow Steps The number of steps used when a producer is adjusting its flow from the Flow Minimum amount of messages to the Flow Maximum amount, or vice versa.
+Attribute Description Flow Steps The number of steps used when a producer is adjusting its flow from the Flow Minimum amount of messages to the Flow Maximum amount, or vice versa.
 Specifically, the Flow Interval adjustment period is divided into the number of Flow Steps (for example, 60 seconds divided by 6 steps is 10 seconds per step).
 Also, the movement (that is, the rate of adjustment) is calculated by dividing the difference between the Flow Maximum and the Flow Minimum into steps.
 At each Flow Step, the flow is adjusted upward or downward, as necessary, based on the current conditions, as follows: The downward movement (the decay) is geometric over the specified period of time (Flow Interval) and according to the specified number of Flow Steps.
 (For example, 100, 50, 25, 12.5).
 The movement upward is linear.
 The difference is simply divided by the number of Flow Steps.

-For more information about the flow control fields, and the valid and default values for them, see "JMS Connection Factory: Configuration: Flow Control" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+For more information about the flow control fields, and the valid and default values for them, see "JMS Connection Factory: Configuration: Flow Control" in the Oracle WebLogic Server Administration Console Help.

-13.12.3 Flow Control Thresholds
+14.13.3 Flow Control Thresholds

 The attributes used for configuring bytes/messages thresholds are defined as part of the JMS server and/or its destination.
-Table 13-2 defines how the upper and lower thresholds start and stop flow control on a JMS server and/or JMS destination.
+Table 14-2 defines how the upper and lower thresholds start and stop flow control on a JMS server and/or JMS destination.

-Table 13-3 Flow Control Threshold Parameters
+Table 14-3 Flow Control Threshold Parameters

 Attribute Description Bytes/Messages Threshold High When the number of bytes/messages exceeds this threshold, the JMS server/destination becomes armed and instructs producers to limit their message flow.

-Attribute Description Bytes/Messages Threshold Low When the number of bytes/messages falls below this threshold, the JMS server/destination becomes unarmed and instructs producers to begin increasing their message flow.
+Bytes/Messages Threshold Low When the number of bytes/messages falls below this threshold, the JMS server/destination becomes unarmed and instructs producers to begin increasing their message flow.
 Flow control is still in effect for producers that are below their message flow maximum.
 Producers can move their rate upward until they reach their flow maximum, at which point they are no longer flow controlled.